platformatic/platformatic/docs/guides/compiling-typescript-for-deployment.md

 If you are building a [Runtime](/reference/runtime/introduction.md)-based application, you will need to compile every service independently or use the `plt runtime compile` command.

-## Avoid shipping the TypeScript sources
+## Avoid shipping TypeScript sources

-If you want to avoid shipping the TypeScript sources you need to configure Platformatic the location where your files have been built, adding an `outDir` option:
+If you want to avoid shipping the TypeScript sources you need to configure Platformatic with the location where your files have been built by adding an `outDir` option:

 ```json
 {